 Roman Josi just went on IR but I’ve got my slots filled by Motte, Seguin, Teravainen, and Lehner.
 What should I do? – Terry T.

 Oof, that’s a tough card to be dealt.
-That’s the downside of having a good team when the injury bug hits, but it’s a good problem to have.
+That’s the downside of having a good team when the injury bug hits, but that’s a good problem to have.

 If you’re in a solid spot in the standings and feel confident you can weather the storm, I’d hold Josi until he’s healthy or until one of those guys come off IR, whichever comes first.
 Thankfully Lehner is projected to be about a week away, because there are still question marks when it comes to Motte, Seguin and Teravainen.